Skip to Content

 Share this recipe:

-Need a quick and easy meal idea?
 These sloppy joes are simple, cheap, and filling.
-Ground beef is mixed with onions, garlic, and bell pepper, all smothered in a simple sauce made of ketchup, Worcestershire, mustard, and spices.
-Scoop it on toasted hamburger buns for the perfect meal!
+Ground beef is mixed with onions, garlic, and bell pepper, all smothered in a simple sauce.
+Scoop it on toasted hamburger buns for an easy meal.

 Close up of a sloppy joe on a hamburger bun.

-Crunchy onions and bell pepper complement the ground beef nicely to create a great texture.
-Everything is mixed in a sweet sauce made of ketchup, mustard, garlic and brown sugar.
-If you want this recipe to be less sweet, then you can swap out ketchup for tomato sauce.
+Ground beef, onions, and bell pepper are mixed in a sweet sauce made from ketchup, mustard, garlic and brown sugar.
+If you want this recipe to be less sweet, then you can swap ketchup for tomato sauce.

 Recipe ingredients on the counter including hamburger buns, ground beef, and bowls of ketchup, green onion, onion, mustard, brown sugar, garlic and spices.